hpcsc/personal-blog/content/posts/test-drive-kubernetes-operator-1/index.md

 ![](images/initial-skeleton.png  "Initial skeleton")

 - `api/v1/githubrepository_types.go`: contain Go declaration of our custom resource, its spec and status structure.
 We are going to modify this file next to add additional fields that we need above
 - `controllers/githubrepository_controller.go`: our controller.
-The most important function here is `Reconcil`, which is called whenever there's any update to the custom resource
+The most important function here is `Reconcile`, which is called whenever there's any update to the custom resource
 - `config`: this contains a bunch of yaml files for various things.
 It has a lot of files and it took me a while to understand purpose of each config the first time, so hopefully below explaination makes it easier for you to understand:

     - `samples`: example `GithubRepository` resource definition file